Congratulations, you are half way through this tutorial. By now you have:

 Discover lets you search the majority of the Library's collection in a single search.
 Go to the Library website and select Login for Full Access.
 Select USC Students and Staff and enter your username and password is prompted.
 Type your keywords in the DISCOVER search box.
 Remember to use your search strategy (combine keywords with Boolean operators, phrase searching and truncation).

-Go to the library website and select Login for full access.
+Go to the library website and select Login.
 Select USC Students and Staff and enter your username and password is prompted.
 Select the Catalogue tab and type your keywords.
 This is an Advanced Search.

 Select the field you want to search (Title, Author, Subject or Any).